-If the foreign investor wishes to create an acquisition vehicle governed by German law (which is often the case if the investor is a foreign investment fund), the full range of legal entities under German law is available, and the issues of limitation of liability and tax treatment of the acquisition vehicle and the investors are often relevant factors in deciding which form of legal entity is chosen.
+If the foreign investor wishes to create an acquisition vehicle governed by German law, the full range of legal entities under German law is available, and the choice of legal form often depends on issues of limitation of liability and tax treatment of the acquisition vehicle.

 Real estate ownership

-The legal framework for planning and zoning is essentially set out in the Federal Building Act, the Federal Building Use Regulation and building regulations of the individual states.
+The legal framework for planning and zoning is essentially set out in the Federal Building Act, the Federal Building Use Regulation and building regulations of the federal states.

-Planning and zoning is usually based on a large-scale regional plan for the use of land, which the competent municipality then specifies authoritatively and in greater detail for particular areas within that municipality in land-use plans.
-The planning process will involve extensive consultation with other competent authorities, such as environment, safety, water, nature or monument conservation, and participation by the general public.
-The land-use plans regularly contain restrictions on development and use.
-Municipalities also enjoy some statutory pre-emptive rights applicable to the sale of land that they can exercise to protect, inter alia, certain planning requirements.
-While such statutory pre-emptive rights have historically been rarely exercised, certain cities with significant housing or office shortages like Berlin and Munich have recently started to use these rights more aggressively.
+Planning and zoning are usually based on a large-scale regional plan for the use of land, which the competent municipality then specifies authoritatively and in greater detail for particular areas in land-use plans.
+The planning process involves extensive consultation with other authorities, particularly on environment, safety, water, nature or monument conservation, and participation by the general public.
+The land-use plans regularly restrict development and use.
+Municipalities also enjoy some statutory pre-emptive rights applicable to the sale of land that they can exercise to protect, inter alia, certain planning requirements (see Section VII.v).

-Individual building projects as well as changes of use generally require a building permit to be issued by the competent building authority stating if the project or change is in accordance with planning law and the state's respective building regulations.
-The admissibility of a building project outside the area of a land-use plan will generally be judged by its surroundings.
+Individual building projects as well as changes of use generally require a building permit stating whether they are in accordance with planning law and building regulations.

-Under public law, if soil or groundwater contamination of a property presents a danger, significant detriment or disturbance to individuals or the public, the competent authority may issue an order for decontamination, remediation, investigation or monitoring addressed to the current owner of a property, any previous owner thereof, any party who is responsible under corporate or commercial law for the owner, any party holding actual possession of the property or the party actually responsible for the contamination or the polluter's universal successor.
-Usually, the authorities will select the party that it can most effectively hold responsible to undertake the necessary measures, which is normally the present owner or – in particular in the case of industrial or business premises – the tenant of the property.
-Along with public law liability, there is civil law liability for clean-up or damages with regard to neighbours or other third parties affected by the contamination.
+Under public law, if soil or groundwater contamination presents a danger, significant detriment or disturbance to individuals or the public, the competent authority may issue an order for decontamination, remediation, investigation or monitoring addressed to the current owner of a property, any previous owner thereof, any party who is responsible under corporate or commercial law for the owner, any party holding actual possession of the property or the party actually responsible for the contamination or the polluter's universal successor.
+Usually, the authorities will select the party that it can most effectively hold responsible to undertake the necessary measures, which is normally the present owner or – in particular for industrial or business premises – tenant.
+Along with public law liability, there is private law liability for clean-up or damages with regard to neighbours or other third parties.

-Environmental issues, therefore, are an important consideration in the due diligence of a real estate transaction, and in the representations and warranties, indemnity provisions or other covenants of a real property-related sale and purchase agreement.
+Environmental issues should therefore be considered with due diligence, and in the representations and warranties, indemnity provisions or other covenants of a sale and purchase agreement.

 Any sale and comparable conveyance of real estate is subject to RETT.
-If the real estate is held by a legal entity, the purchase of 95 per cent (in the near future quite likely the change of ownership of 90 per cent, see above) or more of the shares in such a legal entity is likewise subject to RETT (see Section IV and Section VII.i).
-The RETT tax rates depend on the location of the real estate and differ from state to state, from 3.5 to 6.5 per cent of the purchase price.
+If the real estate is held by a legal entity, the purchase of 90 per cent or more of the shares in such a legal entity is likewise subject to RETT (see Section IV and Section VII.i).
+The RETT rates depend on the location of the real estate and differ from state to state, from 3.5 to 6.5 per cent (5 per cent in most states) of the purchase price.

-In addition, fees for the notarisation of the sale and purchase agreement, and land charges required for the financing, will accrue, as will registration fees for the land registry office for the registration of the priority notice securing transfer of title, the transfer of title, any land charges and the deregistration of existing land charges.
-These fees are fixed by law and amount to regularly less than around 0.5 per cent of the transaction value with a decreasing percentage figure applying the higher the transaction value is.
+In addition, fees for the notarisation of the sale and purchase agreement, and land charges required for the financing, will accrue, as will registration fees for the land registry office.
+These fees are fixed by law and amount to regularly less than around 0.5 per cent of the transaction value with a decreasing percentage figure applying the higher is the transaction value.

-Generally, the sale and letting of real property is exempt from VAT; however, under certain circumstances it is possible to opt for its application at the normal rate of 19 per cent.
+Generally, the sale and letting of real property is exempt from value added tax (VAT); however, under certain circumstances it is possible to opt for its application at the normal rate of 19 per cent.
 The seller of a property that has accepted the previous seller's option for VAT upon purchase in the past may want to sell the property not exempt from VAT; otherwise, the seller may be required to repay previously deducted input VAT to the tax office.
 The purchaser will have to pay the VAT in addition to the purchase price (reverse charge).
-This may be commercially acceptable if the VAT can be deducted as input VAT (i.e., when the property is used by the purchaser for supplies and services that are not exempt from VAT, including, but not limited to, letting with an option to VAT).
-Lettings can only be made subject to VAT if and to the extent the tenants are enterprises within the meaning of the VAT Act and render VAT-able and not VAT-exempt supplies or services (see Section VI.iv) – that is, use the premises for a business involving the delivery of goods and services subject to VAT.
-The issue of whether an input VAT deduction has been applied in the past should be carefully addressed in the due diligence procedure, particularly when acquiring multi-tenant commercial buildings, as the seller may have let space to non-professionals or professionals who render VAT-exempt services (such as banks, doctors, etc.) in the past, or the purchaser may want to do so in the future.
+This may be commercially acceptable if the VAT can be deducted as input VAT (i.e., when the property is used by the purchaser for supplies and services that are not exempt from VAT, including letting with an option to VAT).
+Lettings can also be made subject to VAT (see Section VI.iv).
+The issue of whether an input VAT deduction has been applied in the past should be carefully addressed with due diligence, particularly when acquiring multi-tenant commercial buildings, as the seller may have let space to non-professionals or professionals who render VAT-exempt services (such as banks and doctors), or the purchaser may want to do so in the future.
 As a result of changes in circumstances, the purchaser may be required to repay input VAT to the tax office.

-Companies owning only German real estate with a permanent establishment in Germany are generally subject to trade tax but can deduct the part of the trade income that is attributable to the management and use of own property if they exclusively manage and use their own real property.
+Companies owning only German real estate with a permanent establishment in Germany are generally subject to trade tax but can deduct the part of the trade income that is attributable to the management and use of own property if they overwhelmingly manage and use their own real property; in the past, other minor activities have endangered the trade tax reduction but are, from 2021 onwards, permitted to an extent of 5 per cent of the rent income (10 per cent for income from charging e-vehicles) if the services are provided to tenants and separately recorded and taxed.
 While the requirements for this deduction should be closely monitored, the trade tax amount for real estate companies would be substantially mitigated.

 iv Finance and security

 Real estate transactions will usually be financed by banks or other providers of debt financing such as insurance companies.
-Security can be created by way of a land charge over a property, a hereditary building right and a co-ownership share or, in the event of a share transaction, by a pledge or security transfer of the shares of the holding company to be acquired.
-For a share transaction involving a German GmbH or AG, because of applicable capital preservation rules, the availability of the property as security for the financing of the share purchase price is limited.
+Security is most commonly created by way of a land charge or, in the event of a share transaction, by a pledge or security transfer of the shares of the holding company to be acquired.
+For a share transaction involving a German GmbH or AG, the availability of the property as security for the financing of the share purchase price is limited.
 Senior and junior debt financing can be secured with different ranking.
-Land charges are registered in the land register and, if no other agreement is made, the time of receipt by the land registry office of the filing for registration will generally determine the ranking of the land charge with regard to all other registered rights.

 v Real estate investment funds

-In line with the AIFMD, the KAGB takes an all-encompassing approach and regulates all types of investment funds, including since 2013 closed-ended investment funds.
+In line with the Alternative Investment Fund Managers Directive (AIFMD), the German Capital Investment Code (KAGB) comprehensively regulates all types of investment funds, including closed-ended investment funds.
 The regulation entails a licence requirement for managers of investment funds, requirements as to the eligibility and acting of depositaries and product regulation, as to the permitted legal form of investment funds and limitations as to the investment policy.

-The above-described restrictions do not apply to special open-ended real estate investment funds, which are only open to professional and semi-professional investors within the meaning of the KAGB.
-The only mandatory restrictions applicable are a limitation of leverage of up to 50 per cent of the value of the real estate assets held in the fund, and a prohibition to invest more than 20 per cent of the fund's assets in private equity (excluding real estate companies).
+The above-described restrictions do not apply to special open-ended REITs, which are only open to professional and semi-professional investors.
+The only mandatory restrictions are a limitation of leverage of up to 50 per cent of the value of the real estate assets held in the fund, and a prohibition to invest more than 20 per cent of the fund's assets in private equity (excluding real estate companies).

-On 1 January 2018, the tax regime applying to open-ended public real estate funds significantly changed.
-Under the current regime, the funds themselves are subject to tax with certain items of German-source income (including rental income and capital gains resulting from German-situs real property).
+Since 2018, open-ended public real estate funds themselves are subject to tax with certain items of German-source income (including rental income and capital gains resulting from German-situs real property).
 At investor level, a second layer of taxes applies; to mitigate the resulting 'double taxation', the investors may enjoy a (partial) tax exemption depending on the investment strategy of the fund.

-The KAGB nowadays subjects public and special closed-ended real estate funds to a regulatory regime broadly comparable with the one applicable to open-ended real estate funds.
-Hence, the fund rules for public closed-ended real estate investment funds must be approved by the German Federal Financial Supervisory Authority (BaFin).
+The KAGB subjects public and special closed-ended real estate funds to a regulatory regime broadly comparable to the one applicable to open-ended real estate funds.
+Thus, the fund rules for public closed-ended REITs must be approved by the German Federal Financial Supervisory Authority (BaFin).
 Closed-ended investment funds may only be established in the legal form of an investment limited partnership or an investment stock corporation with fixed capital.
-Public closed-ended real estate investment funds may only take up leverage of up to 60 per cent of the gross value of the fund.
+Public closed-ended REITs may only take up leverage of up to 60 per cent of the gross value of the fund.
 If the fund is not risk diversified (which is deemed to be the case if it holds less than three properties, unless the risk diversification is commercially present with a view of the type of property), it may only be acquired by investors committing to invest at least €20,000 and passing a suitability test.

-The above-described investment limitations do not apply to a special closed-ended real estate investment fund.
+The above-described investment limitations do not apply to a special closed-ended REIT.

-To obtain marketing approval for public real estate investment funds as well as special real estate investment funds from another EU member state or a country outside the EU, the management company must prepare and submit to BaFin a sales prospectus and key information document.
+To obtain marketing approval for public REITs as well as special REITs from another EU Member State or a non-EU country, the management company must prepare and submit to BaFin a sales prospectus and key information document.

 Leases of business premises